 - An exhaustion of oxygen and superfluity of lactic acid is what makes you feel tired, and can actually make your muscles simply refuse to do more – they need to dump the wastes and restore their proper levels of oxygen before you can continue.

 - The demanding workouts necessary for bodybuilding can cause knots in muscles as well as strain and damage to ligaments and tendons, requiring a much more intensive massage than the standard.

 A deep tissue massage often takes an hour or more to complete as each muscle must be individually kneaded to help it recover more quickly.
 The massage helps to remove the buildup of lactic acid and hydrogen ions.
 Not only does this massage flush these waste toxins out, but it also assists in making the muscles longer; which means that they also become stronger.

 Bodybuilders will definitely want to experience a deep muscle massage after every intensive workout.
 Prolonged, heavy exercise will almost inevitably cause damage not only to muscles, but also to tendons, joints, and ligaments.
 Probing deeply into the muscles, the masseur will use pressure and manipulation to help return the tissues to normal.

 In many cases, the massage therapist will use not only his or her fingers to deliver the massage, but also the elbows, forearms, hands, and knuckles.
-At times, special instruments of stone, metal, wood, or even glass will be used during this type of massage.
+At times, special instruments maybe used during this type of massage.
 Your therapist will also make sure that you breathe deeply during the massage to provide plenty of oxygen for the muscles as they are being manipulated.